twinity1/puzzle/USAGE.md

 - Simply run puzzle with `--history` argument and select an action you want to rerun
 - In combination with custom user prompt you can iterate on the generated code
-- Or you can run different piece with common variables (eg. ENTITY_NAME) will be automatically filled
+- Or you can run different piece with common variables (e.g. ENTITY_NAME) will be automatically filled

 command: `puzzle --history`